temporalio/cli/docs/workflow/execute.md

 **--no-pager**
 Alias: **-P**
-disable interactive pager
+Disables the interactive pager.

 **--output**
 Alias: **-o**
 format output as: table, json, card. (default: table)

 **--pager**
+Sets the pager for Temporal CLI to use.
-pager to use: less, more, favoritePager..
+Options: less, more, favoritePager.

 **--run-timeout**
 Timeout (in seconds) of a single Workflow run. (default: 0)

 **--search-attribute**
-Pass Search Attribute in a format key=value.
-Use valid JSON formats for value
+Passes Search Attribute in key=value format.
+Use valid JSON formats for value.

 **--task-queue**
 Alias: **-t**
 Task Queue

 **--task-timeout**
-Workflow task start to close timeout (seconds) (default: 10)
+Start-to-close timeout for a Workflow Task (in seconds). (default: 10)

 **--time-format**
-format time as: relative, iso, raw. (default: relative)
+Format time as: relative, iso, raw. (default: relative)

 **--tls-ca-path**
 Path to server CA certificate.